-The total pension liability (TPL) for each of the DRS plans was determined using the most recent actuarial valuation completed for June 30, 2017 with a valuation date of June 30, 2016.
-The actuarial assumptions used in the valuation were based on the results of the Office of the State Actuary's (OSA) 2007-2012 Experience Study and the 2015 Economic Experience Study.
+The total pension liability (TPL) for each of the DRS plans was determined using the most recent actuarial valuation completed for June 30, 2019 with a valuation date of June 30, 2018.
+The actuarial assumptions used in the valuation are summarized in the Actuarial Section of DRS' Comprehensive Annual Financial Report located on the DRS employer-resource GASB webpage.
+These assumptions reflect the results of the Office of the State Actuary's (OSA) 2007-2012 Experience Study and the 2017 Economic Experience Study.

-Additional assumptions for subsequent events and law changes are current as of the 2016 actuarial valuation report.
-The TPL was calculated as of the valuation date and rolled forward to the measurement date of June 30, 2016.
-Plan liabilities were rolled forward from June 30, 2016, to June 20, 2017, reflecting each plan's normal cost (using the entry-age cost method), assumed interest and actual benefit payments.
+Additional assumptions for subsequent events and law changes are current as of the 2018 actuarial valuation report.
+The TPL was calculated as of the valuation date and rolled forward to the measurement date of June 30, 2019.
+Plan liabilities were rolled forward from June 30, 2018, to June 20, 2019, reflecting each plan's normal cost (using the entry-age cost method), assumed interest and actual benefit payments.

-- Inflation: 3% total economic inflation; 3.75% salary inflation - Salary increases: In addition to the base 3.75% salary inflation assumption, salaries are also expected to grow by promotions and longevity. - Investment rate of return: 7.5%
+- Inflation: 2.75% total economic inflation; 3.50% salary inflation - Salary increases: In addition to the base 3.50% salary inflation assumption, salaries are also expected to grow by promotions and longevity. - Investment rate of return: 7.4%

-Mortality rates were based on the RP-2000 report's Combined Healthy Table and Combined Disabled Table, published by the Society of Actuaries.
+Mortality rates were based on the RP-2000 report's "Combined Healthy Table" and "Combined Disabled Table", published by the Society of Actuaries.
 OSA applied offsets to the base table and recognized future improvements in mortality by projecting the mortality rates using 100% Scale BB.
 Mortality rates are applied on a generational basis; meaning, each member is assumed to receive additional mortality improvements in each future year throughout his or her lifetime.